Q: Are CVD diamonds synthetic?

-A: Absolutely not, the two are completely different.
+A: Absolutely not; the two are completely different.
 CVD diamonds are 100% real diamonds meaning they are entirely made up of carbon.
-Cubic Zirconia does not contain any carbon and are significantly weaker in hardness as compared to CVD diamonds that are real diamonds.
+Cubic Zirconia does not contain any carbon and is significantly weaker in hardness as compared to CVD diamonds, which are real diamonds.

 Q: What is the difference between natural diamonds & CVD diamonds?

-There is no optical, thermal, physical or chemical difference between natural & CVD diamonds.
-They both are made up of carbon, however CVD diamonds have an edge over most natural diamonds as CVD diamonds are 100% carbon, the purest type of diamonds – type IIa diamonds.
+There is no optical, thermal, physical or chemical difference between the two diamonds.
+They both are made up of carbon; however, CVD diamonds have the edge over most natural diamonds as they are 100% carbon, the purest type of diamonds – Type IIa diamonds.